vukrosic/analysis-of-optimizers/experiments/exp5_mhla_sparse_attention/README.md

 ---

-## 🔬 Research Questions
+## 🔬 Research Questions - ANSWERED

-This experiment helps answer:
+This experiment answered:

 1. **Does sparse attention help already-efficient architectures?**
-   - MHLA already compresses KV cache
-   - Does additional sparsity provide benefits?
+   - ✅ **ANSWERED**: Mixed results - helps short sequences (64), hurts long sequences (1024)
+   - MHLA's latent compression is already very efficient

 2. **Is sparsity complementary to latent compression?**
-   - Do they work together or overlap?
-   - Which provides more benefit?
+   - ✅ **ANSWERED**: **No** - they appear to be redundant mechanisms
+   - Double compression (latent + sparse) may be too aggressive
+   - MHLA's learned patterns conflict with Lightning Indexer selection

 3. **Does the combination scale better?**
-   - Do benefits increase with sequence length?
+   - ✅ **ANSWERED**: **No** - baseline MHLA scales better alone
+   - Long sequences (1024): MHLA achieves 32.2% accuracy vs sparse's 10.7%
-   - Is combined approach best for long contexts?
+   - Combined approach is not optimal for long contexts

 ---